TheInkedEngineer/Portfolio/Content/articles/mocking-requests-using-url-protocol.md

 Having a local server is one of the most common ways to mock requests and their appropriate responses.
 There are a lot of applications that make that process painless.

-> One of these applications is [Mocka](https://github.com/wise-emotions/mocka) and application I worked on alongside my team at Telepass.
+> One of these applications is <a href="https://github.com/wise-emotions/mocka" target="_blank">Mocka</a> and application I worked on alongside my team at Telepass.
 It's open source, make sure to try it out.

 There are plenty of alternatives that can accomodate your language choice and preferences.
 They are usually easy to set up, and offer different ranges of flexibility.